Business Services Searches

 What services does the UCC Section provide?

-The UCC Section provides public notice that a security agreement (the document that grants the security interest) exists in relationship to a specific debtor-lender/business (called a secured party) relationship and the collateral involved.
+The UCC Section provides public notice that a security agreement (the document that grants the security interest) exists between a specific debtor and creditor (called a secured party) and describes the collateral involved.
 The Secretary of State’s office is the central filing office for certain financing statements and other lien documents provided for in the Uniform Commercial Code.
-Filing a financing statement with our office allows a lender/business to perfect a security interest in the collateral and establish a priority in case of debtor default or bankruptcy.
+Filing a financing statement with our office allows a creditor to perfect a security interest in the collateral and establish priority in case of debtor default or bankruptcy.
 Documents filed include initial financing statements, amendments, assignments, and other UCC filings authorized by Tennessee statutes.

 The filing fee is fifteen dollars ($15.00) per debtor.
-When there are multiple debtors on a single transaction, a fifteen dollar ($15.00) fee is required for each debtor.
+When there are multiple debtors listed on a single financing statement, a fifteen dollar ($15.00) fee is required for each debtor.
 If multiple statements are filed, be sure to include the fifteen dollars ($15.00) fee for each debtor.
+Each different address listed for a debtor is considered a separate debtor for filing fee purposes.

 What is the Recording Tax?

-A recording tax of eleven and one half (11.5¢) cents for each one hundred ($100) dollars of indebtedness or fraction thereof is due on any financing statement or amendment to a financing statement.
-You must state “an amount of indebtedness for Tennessee recording tax purposes.”
-The first two thousand dollars ($2,000) of total indebtedness is exempt from the recording tax; however, the exemption can only be taken once in relation to a financing statement and any subsequent financing statement amendments.
-If the indebtedness tax has already been paid to the Tennessee Secretary of State on a prior related filing, be sure to attach a sworn affidavit to that effect or a copy of the previous UCC-1 filing showing payment of the tax.
+A recording tax of eleven and one half (11.5¢) cents for each one hundred ($100) dollars of indebtedness is due on any financing statement or amendment to a financing statement.
+You must state the “maximum principal indebtedness for Tennessee recording tax purposes” on either the face of the instrument or on an attached sworn statement “ The first two thousand ($2,000) dollars of total indebtedness is exempt from the recording tax; however, the exemption can only be taken once in relation to a financing statement.
 This tax is often referred to as the indebtedness tax.

 How are recording taxes calculated?

-The recording tax is computed by excluding the first $2,000.00 of indebtedness on the financing statement and multiplying the remaining indebtedness by .00115 (11.5 cents per each 100 dollars of indebtedness).
+The recording tax is computed by excluding the first $2,000.00 of maximum principal indebtedness reported on the financing statement and multiplying the remaining indebtedness by .00115 (11.5 cents per each 100 dollars of indebtedness).

 Is there anything that I am required to state in the financing statement?

-Every financing statement must state the amount of the indebtedness tax.
+Every financing statement (or amendment that increases the maximum principal indebtedness) must state the amount of the maximum principal indebtedness on the face of the instrument or an attached sworn statement.
 Use the required language “Maximum Principal Indebtedness for Tennessee Recording Tax Purposes is $_______________________”.

 If I have paid the recording tax in my county, do I have to pay it again when I file my financing statement?